 - Created: means that a user has configured this masking job but it has never been executed. - Success: means that the job has completed running as the user has defined.
-If the job encountered nonconformant data patterns while applying the specified masking algorithms to the ruleset, the Success icon will appear as a warning triangle.
-See "Displaying Nonconformant Data" for more information. - Failure or Errors: means that the job failed before completion and that not all designated data was masked. - Running: means that the masking job is currently in the process of being executed.
+If the job encountered nonconformant data patterns while applying the specified masking algorithms

+- Failure or Errors: means that the job failed before completion and that not all designated data was masked. - Running: means that the masking job is currently in the process of being executed. - Queued: means that the masking job is currently waiting to be executed until there are enough resources to be run.